MuJoCo Basics#

 In this example, the geom and inertial body frames coincide.

-The kinematic links of your robot.
-Each body has two frames: a frame used to define it and position child elements, and an inertial frame centered at the body’s center of mass and aligned with its principal axes of inertia. mink uses the inertial frame (
+The kinematic links of the robot.
+Each body has two frames: a frame used to define it and position child elements, and an inertial frame centered at the body’s center of mass and aligned with its principal axes of inertia. mink uses the inertial frame (mjOBJ_BODY).

 Collision and visual geometry attached to bodies.
 Each geom has its own frame, which may be offset from the parent body.

 Massless frames attached to bodies.
-Sites define points of interest— end-effectors, sensor locations, grasp points—without adding collision geometry.
-For IK, you typically define tasks on sites.
+Sites mark points of interest such as end-effectors, sensor locations, and grasp points, without adding collision geometry.
+IK tasks are typically defined on sites.

 <body name="tool">